the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/03A_frontend/3A_1_css_layout/_index.md

 ## B. CSS Layout
 Styling HTML elements can be really difficult and involve a lot of code to make sure that your site uses a consistent style that works well on a variety of screen sizes (this is known as responsive web development).
 To help with this, we'll be using a predefined CSS toolkit that simplifies and standardizes styles across your webapp.

-For this lab, we will only be using CSS classes pre-defined by in the Bootstrap framework.
+For this lab, we will only be using CSS classes pre-defined by in the **[Bootstrap](https://getbootstrap.com/docs/5.1/customize/overview/)** framework.
 However, you will also learn how to write your own CSS classes in a future lab.

+[This](https://hackerthemes.com/bootstrap-cheatsheet/) is a great resource for Bootstrap tips.

 ### Containers